More than you ever wanted to know about 0maths.

 0maths is developed, maintained and owned by Influenca Ltd (© 2020-2023).

-It began as a personal project.
-I am not a teacher but an engineer.
+It began as a personal project but has been a full time occupaton since Lockdown.
+I am not a teacher but a software engineer with a (long ago) background in mechanical engineering.
 Engineering can be thought of as science-driven design and this approach is very evident in 0maths:

 Mostly not multiple choice